ossd-s23/project-evaluation/react_evaluation.md

 __Do maintainers thank people for their contributions?__
+Yes, looking through pull requests from outside contributors, its seems like members of the core React team say "thanks" and are appreciative of people's work.

 __Are there special skills required to contribute to the project?
 If so, what are they?__